tschatzl/tschatzl.github.io/_posts/2021-06-28-evacuation-failure.md

      - the Block Offset Table, a very important side table over the Java heap that is used for fast location of object starts, needs to be created.
      - set up concurrent remembered set refinement so that these objects will be scanned for references into regions requiring a remembered set.

 I.e. basically some optimizations generational collectors like G1 exploit for the young generation need to be undone.
-Generational concurrent collectors would probably do all this or similar work concurrently, so it will not show up in a pause, but only complicates code.
+Generational concurrent collectors would probably do all this or similar work concurrently, so it would not show up in a pause, but only complicates code.

 Maybe this is not an issue after all - only more measurements than already performed can show that it is (not).

 ## Where Can I Help?

-In general from initial testing the amount of pinning required because of this is not very high (few regions), however the amount of objects that need to be handled can vary a lot, from just a few objects to many objects due to single objects located in regions where a lot of unrelated objects also need to stay in place.
+In general from initial testing the amount of pinned regions because of JNI is not very high (just a few regions), however the amount of objects that need to be handled can vary a lot, from just a few objects to many objects due to single objects located in regions where a lot of unrelated objects also need to stay in place.

 Within the Oracle garbage collection team we already brainstormed a bit [how to](https://bugs.openjdk.java.net/issues/?jql=labels%20%3D%20gc-g1-pinned-regions) improve the existing evacuation failure handling.